benfgit/falcon-core-linux/docs/extensions/extend_processor.rst

           external access: read or write or none
           description: ...

+        - options: *options1                      #when the shared state was originally an option, external access: read or write or none  #the structure change a little to reuse the yaml option spec

 To correctly build the documentation, this file needs to be in yaml format.

 Documentation useful for the development
 ----------------------------------------

-- graph system
-- logging system
+- `logging system <../internals/logging_system.html>`_
-- build system
+- `graph system <../internals/graph_system.html>`_

 Development build
 -----------------

-While populating your extension in the falcon CMake, you can override the git LOCAL location with the dev option in the extensions.txt file.
+An extension cannot be build by itself.
+You will need to rebuild falcon-core while adding your extension local path in the extensions.txt in dev mode.
+It will automatically build falcon-core as well as your extension.